Eye Related Apps for Mobiles and Tablets

 HueVue.
 This free app by AppFoundry allows people with colour blindness to identify, match and coordinate colours.
 Users can build their own “colour library”.
 The app is free.
-Android users do not like the ads but it is a popular choice for apple users.
+Android users do not like the ads but it is a popular choice for Apple users.

 LedScope for Color Blind.
-Many colour blind users say that this is the best app they have ever used.
+Many colour-blind users say that this is the best app they have ever used.
 It comes with a free trial and is very affordable.
 This app is very useful for detecting the colour of small LED lights.
 It also uses simple colour names such as “red, or “blue”.
 It is not available for Apple devices.

-Coloured Contact Lenses Virtual Try on
+Apps for Coloured Contact Lenses

-Macular Degeneration Apps
+Apps For Macular Degeneration

-If you are at risk for age related macular degeneration (AMD), are diagnosed with it and are monitoring, or need an AMD app, this section is for you:
+If you are at risk for age-related macular degeneration (AMD), are diagnosed with it and are monitoring, or need an AMD app, this section is for you:

 Amsler Grid.
 Not only is this app free, it contains no advertisements and no weird permissions to run.
 This is the same test that Optometrists use in practice.
 It runs while offline as well.
 Ossibus Software did an amazing job with this app.
 The app displays the Amsler Grid, a simple test to test for AMD symptoms or worsening of conditions.
 If you monitor AMD, this app is for you.
 This app is only available for Android, but there is an Amsler Grid for iOS users below (see eyeTestsFree).

 eyeTestsFree.
 If you use iOS and need an Amsler Grid test, this is your app.
 George Kong Softwares made this app to test for many things such as visual acuity, near reading vision, macular function, peripheral vision, and more.
 The app has eye charts, the Amsler Grid and side vision tests.
 It is not a replacement for your eye care professional but is a neat app, especially if you are monitoring AMD.